 Community property laws also affect your basis in property you inherit from a married person who lived in a community property state.

 Registered domestic partners (RDPs).
-This publication is also for RDPs who are domiciled in Nevada, Washington, or California.
-For 2010 and following years, a RDP in Nevada, Washington, or California generally must follow state community property laws and report half the combined community income of the individual and his or her RDP.
+This publication is also for registered domestic partners who are domiciled in Nevada, Washington, or California.
+Registered domestic partners in Nevada, Washington, or California generally must follow state community property laws and report half the combined community income of the individual and his or her registered domestic partner.

-RDPs are not married for federal tax purposes.
-They can use only the single filing status, or if they qualify, the head of household filing status.
+Registered domestic partners aren't married for federal tax purposes.
+They can use the single filing status, or if they qualify, the head of household filing status.